ddialliance/sdtl/SDTH/doc/content/model-specification.markdown

 An sdth:DataframeInstance may be created by an sdth:ProgramStep that executes an sdth:loadsFile or an sdth:producesData.

-Any change in one of the sdth:VariableInstances in an sdth:DataframeInstance  procudes a new sdth:producesData.
+Any change in one of the sdth:VariableInstances in an sdth:DataframeInstance results in a new sdth:DataframeInstance.

 The sdth:VariableInstances in an sdth:DataframeInstance are enumerated using sdth:hasVarInstance.

 **has super-class**
 - prov:Entity, provone:Data, sdth:DataInstance